 Within the report, there is a full overview of the elected performance measures data, as well as individual data sets and descriptions of the measurements.
 Descriptions include what data is being measured, why the data is important, and what the results mean for the City of Fridley.
-Fridley demographic information was planned as an addition to the 2020 report.
-However, 2020 Census data was not yet available at the time of submission to City Council.
-Information from the Census results will be included in the 2021 report.

-On June 28, 2021, the Fridley City Council adopted a resolution authorizing the Performance Measurement Committee to submit the 2020 Performance Measurement Report to the Office of the State Auditor.
+On May 23, 2022, the Fridley City Council adopted a resolution authorizing the Performance Measurement Committee to submit the 2020 Performance Measurement Report to the Office of the State Auditor.

-For the 2020 report, the Process Management Team consisted of the following members:
+For the 2021 report, the Process Management Team consisted of the following members: